 - Student Right-to-Know Disclosure

-Of the 452 first-time, full-time students who entered Surry Community College in the fall of 2012, 30% have graduated with a degree, diploma, or certificate as of August 31, 2015.
-An additional 18% have transferred to another institution as of August 31, 2015.
-Twelve percent of the 452 first-time, full-time students were still enrolled as of August 31, 2015.
+Of the 378 First-Time, Full-Time undergraduate students who entered SCC in the Fall of 2015, 30% have graduated with a degree, diploma or certificate by Fall of 2018.
+An additional 30% have transferred to another institution as of Fall 2018.

 - Title IX and Violence Against Women Act (VAWA)

 Surry Community College (SCC) students, employees, guests and visitors have the right to be free from all forms of gender-based and sexual discrimination.
 To learn more, visit Title IX and Violence Against Women Act (VAWA).

 - Voter Registration